nccgroup/Sniffle/README.md

 Sniffle is a sniffer for Bluetooth 5 and 4.x (LE) using TI CC26x2 hardware.

+Sniffle has a number of useful features, including:

+* Support for BT5/4.2 extended length advertisement and data packets
+* Support for BT5 Channel Selection Algorithms #1 and #2
+* Support for all BT5 PHY modes (regular 1M, 2M, and coded modes)
+* Support for sniffing only advertisements and ignoring connections
+* Support for channel map, connection parameter, and PHY change operations
+* Support for advertisement filtering by MAC address and RSSI
+* Support for capturing advertisements from a target MAC on all three primary advertising channels using a single sniffer. **This makes connection detection nearly 3x more reliable than most other sniffers that only sniff one advertising channel.**
+* Easy to extend host-side software written in Python
+* PCAP export compatible with the Ubertooth

 ## Prerequisites

 * TI CC26x2R Launchpad Board: <https://www.ti.com/tool/LAUNCHXL-CC26X2R1>